seqscope/cartloader/docs/vignettes/quickstart/quickstart.md

 ## Input Data

 This tutorial used an SGE representing the mouse hippocampus as input data.

-The input SGE file was prepared in a format compatible with `FICTURE` using [`sge_convert`](../../reference/sge_convert.md) in `cartloader` .
+The input SGE file was already converted to a format compatible with `FICTURE` using [`sge_convert`](../../reference/sge_convert.md) in `cartloader` .

 !!! warning "Prepare Input SGE for `FICTURE`"

     `FICTURE` requires input in the form of a transcript-indexed SGE file in TSV format with at least: X and Y spatial coordinates, gene identifiers, and expression counts.

-    Because spatial transcriptomics (ST) platforms vary widely in their data formats and metadata structures, `cartloader` provides the [`sge_convert`](../../reference/sge_convert.md) module to convert raw SGE data into the standardized format required by `FICTURE`.
+    Because ST platforms vary widely in their data formats and metadata structures, `cartloader` provides the [`sge_convert`](../../reference/sge_convert.md) module to convert raw SGE data into the standardized format required by `FICTURE`.

     For detailed platform-specific instructions on preparing compatible SGE files, see the [Vignettes](../intro.md#getting-started-per-platform).